-This fansite is in no way directly involved with Kimi Raikkonen, his management, or race team.
+This fan-site is in no way directly involved with Kimi Raikkonen, his management or race team.
 KRS is an independent website dedicated to the driver with the sole purpose of providing a place of all news to his fans.
-Stories, articles and reports always state their sources (highlighted in gold or red).
-All thoughts and opinions expressed by the editor (Evenstar) do not respresent Kimi, except for his official columns and press release comments (quotes highlighted in teal) which are shared onto the blog.
+Stories, articles and reports always state their sources.
+All thoughts and opinions expressed by the editor (Evenstar) do not respresent Kimi, except for his official columns and press release comments which are shared onto the blog.

-The Kimi Raikkonen Space is a fansite created by one Kimi Raikkonen fan called Evenstar Saima.
-Since 2005, KRS’s aim is to provide for all Kimi fans interested in the latest news about his career, along with other miscellany such as wallpapers, interviews, videos, tributes and most popular were the Grand Prix highlight videos which were made specifically for Kimi fans.
-This fansite holds the biggest photo collection of Kimi than any other.
-It also includes accurate statistics that are updated consistently throughout a season.
-You will also find general news, usually news most relevant to Kimi’s career (which took a turn from F1 to Rallying in 2010).
+Kimi Raikkonen Space was created by a fan called Saima, her online alias being Evenstar.
+Since the blog began in 2005, KRS aimed to provide for all Kimi fans interested in the latest news about his career, along with other miscellany such as wallpapers, interviews, videos and tributes.
+The most anti-cipated feature on the site were the Grand Prix highlight videos from 2007-2009 which were made specifically for Kimi fans and uploaded after every race.
+This fan-site also held the biggest photo archive of Kimi (on Skydrive which has now changed to OneDrive, unfortunately losing it’s public availability settings.)
+KRS includes other information and statistics that are updated consistently throughout a season (we try!) .

-In her years of support for the enigmatic Finnish driver dubbed ‘Iceman’, Evenstar was voted The Biggest Kimi fan on the Official Kimi Raikkonen Forum in 2005 and 2007.
+In her 16 years of support for the enigmatic Finnish driver dubbed ‘Iceman’, Evenstar was voted The Biggest Kimi fan on the Official Kimi Raikkonen Forum in 2005 and 2007.
 The popular F1Fanatic website also shared similar sentiments.
-Since Evenstar began enjoying Formula One from around 1999, her passion for the sport and for her favourite driver grew.
+Since Evenstar began watching Formula One from around 1997-1999, her passion for the sport and for her favourite driver grew.
 She found writing the best form of expressing this through race reports and articles on Kimi’s career.
-Deciding to put them to use here and share them with fans all over the world, Evenstar combined her Journalism studies and her love for F1 – thus, the KRS was born in the summer of 2005.
+Deciding to put them to use here and share them with fans all over the world, Evenstar combined her Journalism studies and her love for F1 by blogging/writing articles on Kimi’s performances and general F1 stories.
 The race reviews stopped after Kimi took a sabbatical from F1.

-Evenstar also produced her very own F1 season highlight videos for fans to watch in 2007, reaching over a thousand downloads.
+Evenstar has a passion for video editing and produced her very own F1 season highlight videos and tributes, some reaching over a thousand downloads each.
 During the middle of 2008 however, the videos took a hiatus due to other personal and important demands.
-2009 saw the return of the videos.
+In 2009 Evenstar continued to document Kimi’s Ferrari career till the end before he left F1.

-Design has also been a long time passion as Evenstar finds inspiration from F1 and Kimi.
-This led to the Kimi fan shop which had a successful start in 2008 with the one and only Kimi calendar designed and created especially for fans, being distributed all over the world in USA, Australia, Europe and parts of Asia.
+Design has also been a long time passion of Evenstar, using Photoshop.
+This led to producing a Kimi fan shop which had a successful start in 2008 with the only Kimi calendar designed and created especially for fans being delivered all over the world in USA, Australia, Europe and parts of Asia.
 The trend continued with the 2009 Limited Edition calendar, where only 50 were produced and all had been sold out.
-During the official opening of the Ferrari Store in London on 6th May 2009, Evenstar received Kimi Raikkonen’s autograph on her calendar and managed to pass a DVD by hand to Kimi personally, which included her tribute videos (you can watch and read all about that crazy encounter here).
+Evenstar later designed a career special 2014 calendar, where only 100 were made.
+During the official opening of the Ferrari Store in London on 6th May 2009, Evenstar received Kimi Raikkonen’s autograph on her 2009 calendar and managed to pass a DVD by hand to Kimi personally, which contained her F1 tribute videos on his career (you can watch and read all about that crazy encounter here).

 Kimi’s F1 Sabbatical and KRS’s Hiatus